 More Details: This course is nine hours long and is conducted in a classroom and at a shooting facility.
 Range Safety Officer candidates will learn roles and responsibilities of an RSO; Range Standard Operating Procedures (SOPs); range inspection; range rules; range briefings; emergency procedures; and firearm stoppages and malfunctions.
 Each Range Safety Officer Candidate will receive an RSO Student Study Guide, a Basic Firearm Training Program brochure, an NRA Gun Safety Rules brochure, an Instructor Application/Course Evaluation form.
 (Lesson Plan 10-05, revised 01-10).

-Unlike other courses, This course also has additional fees you will need to pay the
+From The Instructors: Unlike other courses, This course also has additional credentialing fees you will need to pay the NRA.CREDENTIALING FEES:

-Note: RSO processing and certification fees are determined by the National Rifle
+Note: RSO credentialing fees are determined by the National Rifle Association and are

 Lesson I: Introduction to the NRA Basic Range Safety Officer Course.

 Lesson II: The Role of the NRA Range Safety Officer and Range Standard Operating Procedures.